Hydra: Resilient and Highly Available Remote Memory: Background and Motivation

-Memory disaggregation exposes memory available in remote machines as a pool of memory shared by many machines.
-It is often implemented logically by leveraging unused/stranded memory in remote machines via well-known abstractions, such as the file abstraction \cite{remote-regions}, remote memory paging \cite{infiniswap, app-performance-disagg-dc, swapping-infiniband}, and virtual memory management for distributed OS \cite{legoos}.
-In the past, specialized memory appliances for physical memory disaggregation were proposed as well \cite{mem-ext, mem-ext-sys}.
+Remote memory exposes memory available in remote machines as a pool of memory shared by many machines.
+It is often implemented logically by leveraging stranded memory in remote machines via well-known abstractions, such as the file abstraction \cite{remote-regions}, remote memory paging \cite{infiniswap, app-performance-disagg-dc, swapping-infiniband, leap, kona}, and virtual memory management for distributed OS \cite{legoos}.
+In the past, specialized memory appliances for physical memory disaggregation were proposed \cite{mem-ext, mem-ext-sys}.

-All existing memory disaggregation solutions use the 4KB page granularity.
+All existing remote-memory solutions use the 4KB page granularity.
 While some applications use huge pages for performance enhancement \cite{ingens}, the Linux kernel still performs paging at the basic 4KB level by splitting individual huge pages because huge pages can result in high amplification for dirty data tracking \cite{pberry}.

-In such systems, as an application's working set spans multiple machines, the probability of being affected by a failure event increases as well.
-Existing memory disaggregation systems use disk backup \cite{infiniswap, legoos} and in-memory replication \cite{markatos-remote, net-ramdisk} to provide availability in the event of failures.
+Existing remote-memory systems use disk backup \cite{infiniswap, legoos} and in-memory replication \cite{markatos-remote, net-ramdisk} to provide availability during failures.